 All such stories begin and end similarly.
 The beginning is failing to understand the necessity of trademark protection.
 What value might a petty picture possess?
 It is but a few letters and lines, really.
 However, a trademark is a very valuable part of any company.
 It is part of a brand, which in turn, is intellectual property.
 And property can be sold or licensed.
 For example, Google logo has its price, and it is $44 billion dollars.
 It suddenly has become something more than just a colorful picture, hasn’t it?
 Behind every logo, there is the trust of people, recognition and an ability to purchase.
 It is this huge amount of trust that makes the logo precious.
 If you feel you’ve got no idea of how to copyright a logo for free, this article is for you.
 And if you’re not ready to copyright your logo, it’s best not to create it as well.

 Is your logo worth copyrighting?

-This is a simple matter to tell the truth.
-If you are only starting your business, it is best time resort to copyrighting.
+This is a simple matter, to tell the truth.
+If you are only starting your business, it is the best time to resort to copyrighting.
 So, you have decided to protect your brand and become no witness of your business demise.
-There are numerous stories about businessmen, who were focused on income, creative ideas or besting rivals.
+There are numerous stories about businessmen, who were focused on income, creative ideas, or besting rivals.
 And everything was just fine until one day, some tricky guy decided to copy your success.
 What should you do?
-First of all never forget to copyright your logo.
-But let’s take advices as they come.
+First of all, never forget to copyright your logo.
+But let’s take advice as they come.